 |

-New innovations are still occurring in the welding industry.
-Our
+innovations are still occurring in the welding industry.
+Our recent

 data shows typically exceeds over

-MIG user over 60% of gas use while improving weld start quality.
+MIG user typically about half the gas being used while improving weld start quality.
 Our

 device